Muhammad1Siddique/HTML-Course/introduction-to-html.md

 #### What is a DOCTYPE in HTML?

 All HTML documents must start with a <!DOCTYPE> declaration.
 The declaration is not an HTML tag.
 It is an "information" to the browser about what document type to expect.
-In HTML 5, the declaration is simple: <!
+In HTML 5, the declaration is simple: <!DOCTYPE>

+#### What is an element in a HTML?

+The <html> element is the root element and it defines the whole HTML document.
+It has a start tag <html> and an end tag </html> .
+Then, inside the <html> element there is a <body> element: <h1>My First Heading</h1> <p>My first paragraph.</p>.

 #### What are attributes in an HTML?